timgit/pg-boss/docs/readme.md

 Maintenance operations include checking active jobs for expiration, archiving completed jobs from the primary job table, and deleting archived jobs from the archive table.

-* **noSupervisor**, bool, default false
+* **supervise**, bool, default true

-  If this is set to true, maintenance and monitoring operations will not be started during a `start()` after the schema is created.
+  If this is set to false, maintenance and monitoring operations will be disabled on this instance.
 This is an advanced use case, as bypassing maintenance operations is not something you would want to do under normal circumstances.

-* **noScheduling**, bool, default false
+* **schedule**, bool, default true

-  If this is set to true, this instance will not monitor scheduled jobs during `start()`.
-However, this instance can still use the scheduling api.
+  If this is set to false, this instance will not monitor or created scheduled jobs during.
 This is an advanced use case you may want to do for testing or if the clock of the server is skewed and you would like to disable the skew warnings.

+* **migrate**, bool, default true

+  If this is set to false, this instance will skip attempts to run schema migratations during `start()`.
+If schema migrations exist, `start()` will throw and error and block usage.
+This is an advanced use case when the configured user account does not have schema mutation privileges.

 **Archive options**